 Despite the fact that basic information is fairly easy to get, it needs to be taken seriously.
 If you don't have all of the basic info on your customer, there is no point in passing on to number 2 until you do.

-#4 How did they find out about your company?
+#4 How did your customers find out about your company?

-#5 How likely are they to recommend your product or service to a friend, and why?
+#5 How likely are your customers to recommend your product?

 To learn the fundamental aspects of Net Promoter Score and how to leverage it to improve your customer satisfaction, click here.